cailleach1310/ares-pentraits-plugin/README.md

 Lyanna @ AresCentral

 ## Overview
 The Pendragon rpg uses a system of opposing traits that are used to define a character.
 Under particular circumstances, traits can be checked, and depending on the outcome, a character may behave accordingly.
-It is a handy tool to use if you want to go with the flow in your rp.
-In rare cases, staff will ask a trait to be checked during a staff run plot.
+It can give inspiration to players and add spice to rp, and sometimes lead to scenes departing from prior expectations.

 Defining traits can be optional for players.
 When using the traits system players are not required to set particular traits, this will have them start out with perfectly balanced pairs of traits.
 Critical successes in particular situations may have them qualify to be considered for a trait raise but this will be up to game staff.
 Any traits higher than 15 mean a certain fame for that trait and this character.
 This can only be earned through rp, as traits can't be set higher than 15 in chargen.

-Visibility of traits is limited to the character in question and admin.
+Visibility of traits in the profile is limited to the character in question and admin.
 If you want traits to be generally visible, you can easily remove the check in the respective helper file.

 This plugin has been developed and tested with aresmush v0.108.
 It requires some adjustments of custom parts of the code, so that future upgrades usually shouldn't affect this plugin.